sinclair-guthrie/react-calc/README.md

 # react-calc
+A simple calculator, with a display that shows the most recent operation. \
+\
-This was built in React with Bootstrap for the buttons.
+This app was built in React with Bootstrap for the buttons.
 Check out the master branch for the source code.